ivandustin/ivandustin.github.io/README.md

 ## [Life Is Engineering](engr.md)

-Applies engineering principles to everyday life: understanding problems, working within real limits, building useful habits, and learning from results.
-It emphasizes giving each task the care it needs while making room for rest, play, love, and wonder.
+Applies engineering principles to everyday life: understanding problems, working within real limits, choosing a sensible order, checking results, and providing ongoing care.
+It distinguishes engineering from perfectionism, emphasizing practical solutions and giving each task the attention it needs.